kirkshoop/CPP/P1194/p1194_executor_compromise_the_return.md

 ... where `p2` is possibly a promise corresponding to `fut2` from above, though it need not be.

-Four of the [P0443] `execute` functions return a future.
+Four of the P0443 `execute` functions return a future.
 The type of the future is under the executor's control.
 By splitting `execute` into lazy task construction and a (`void`-returning) work submission API, we enable lazy futures because the code returning the future can rely on the fact that submit will be called later by the caller.
 With that knowledge, the lazy future is safe to return because we can rely on it being submitted separately.

 We optionally lose the ability to block on completion of the task at task construction time.
 As `submit` is to be called anyway (except for the pure oneway executor case where submit is implicit) it is cleaner to apply the blocking semantic to the invocation of `submit`.
 In particular, this approach allows us to build executors that return senders that block on completion but are still lazy.

 # Suggested Design

-> _[Editorial note:_ The discussed compromise is that we should replace the enqueue functions (`ex.*execute`) with a limited set of (potentially lazy) task factories.
+<span class="note"><em>[Editorial note:</em> The discussed compromise is that we should replace the enqueue functions (`ex.*execute`) with a limited set of (potentially lazy) task factories.
 Any syntactic cost of providing a trivial output receiver (i.e., a sink) to these operations can be hidden in wrapper functions.
-We do not expect a runtime cost assuming we also provide a trivial parameter-dropping receiver in the standard library against which an implementation can optimize.
->
-> By passing a full set of parameters to task construction functions, any task we place in a task graph may be type erased with no loss of efficiency.
+We do not expect a runtime cost assuming we also provide a trivial parameter-dropping receiver in the standard library against which an implementation can optimize.<br/><br/>By passing a full set of parameters to task construction functions, any task we place in a task graph may be type erased with no loss of efficiency.
 There may still be some loss of efficiency if the executor is type erased before task construction because the compiler may no longer be able to see from the actual executor into the passed functions.
-The earlier we perform this operation, however, the more chance there is of making this work effectively. _&mdash; end note]_
+The earlier we perform this operation, however, the more chance there is of making this work effectively. <em>&mdash; end note]</em></span>

 ## Sender and Receiver concepts
-Introduce the following [P1055]/[P1054]-inspired concepts to [P0443]:
+Introduce the following P1055/P1053-inspired concepts to P0443:
 * `Receiver<To>`: A type that declares itself to be a receiver by responding to the `receiver_t` property query.
 * `ReceiverOf<To, E, T...>`: A receiver that accepts an error of type `E` and the (possibly empty) tuple of values `T...`.
 (This concept is useful for constraining a `Sender`'s `submit` member function.)
 * `Sender<From>`: A type that declares itself to be a sender by responding to the `sender_t` property query.